 No Bake Quick Easy Vegan Pumpkin Pie Filling with Dates – Delicious, Sugar Free in a Blender

-My family loves this pie, it is a hit with these picky eaters.
-We feel great after eating it.
+My family enjoys this pie, it is a hit even with these picky eaters.

-People cannot tell that this is a vegan, no sugar, no margarine/butter, healthy pumpkin pie
+People cannot tell that this is a vegan, no sugar, no margarine/butter, no eggs, healthy pumpkin pie

 They will have no idea.
 They will just think, wow, that pie was delicious, and sweet, and had amazing texture and flavour!

 How easy is it to make an eggless and dairy free whole foods plant based pumpkin pie from scratch?

 It is really easy!